-696/696W Interdisciplinary Integrating Capstone.
+696 Strategy Capstone.
 (4)

 Integrating knowledge and skills from prior coursework to analyze and solve business problems from strategic and functional perspectives.
-Students work in an experimental and adaptive learning environment of dynamic simulation to experience the complexity of business decision-making.
+Students work in an experimental and adaptive learning environment of dynamic simulation to experience the complexity of business decisionmaking.
 The simulative decision-making focuses on teamwork and critical thinking in collaborative development and execution of strategic plans.

 Prerequisites: BUAD 642, BUAD 644, and BUAD 658 or their equivalents.
-This course may be substitute for INTB 695, BUAD 695, MGMT 697W.
+This course may be substituted for INTB 695, BUAD 695.